redsanket/spark/external/hue/guide/ui/index.rst

 To use the Hue Web UI, you will need to know which cluster you are using.
 The URL to each Hue instance has the following syntax: ``https://{cluster_name}-hue.{color}.ygrid.yahoo.com:{port}``

-For example, to access the Hue UI on Cobalut Blue, you would go to ``https://cobaltblue-hue.blue.ygrid.yahoo.com:9999/``.
+For example, to access the Hue UI on Cobalt Blue, you would go to ``https://cobaltblue-hue.blue.ygrid.yahoo.com:9999/``.

 We also have ``yo`` links to each cluster instance.
 The syntax is